qgrid/qgrid.github.io/source/guide/architecture.md

 rows.push(newRow);
 ```

-To setup `q-grid model` just add `Grid` service to the component and create your own model.
-Further typescript will force you to do the right things.
+There are two 2 to obtain access to the q-grid model.
+One of them is to use `ViewChild` selector and retrieve model from the `GridComponent`, another to add `Grid` service to the q-grid host component and create a new model.

 ```typescript
 import { Grid, GridModel } from 'ng2-qgrid';